Likitha-Bhavana/telugu_ocr_postprocessing_withoutGT/README.md

 ## 🧰 Built With

 - Flask
 - Bootstrap (for frontend)
 - Pandas
-- editdistance (library)
+- editdistance (Python library)

 ---